 Liquidity risk is the risk that the Company cannot meet its financial obligations associated with financial liabilities in full.
 The primary source of liquidity is net operating income, which is used to finance working capital and capital expenditure requirements, and to meet the Company's financial obligations associated with financial liabilities.
 Additional sources of liquidity are debt and equity financing, which is used to fund additional operating and other expenses and retire debt obligations at their maturity.
+In addition to having a working capital deficiency The Company's approach to managing liquidity risk is to ensure that it will have sufficient cash to meet liabilities when due.
+All of the Company's financial liabilities have contractual maturities of less than one year and are subject to normal trade terms.
 The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing.
 It is anticipated that the Company will continue to rely on equity financing to meet its ongoing working capital requirements.
-Management estimates that the Company has sufficient working capital at year end for the upcoming 12 month period and therefore liquidity risk is considered moderate.
+As the Company is dependent on debt and equity financing to generate working capital liquidity risk is considered high.